bootdotdev/blog/content/tutorials/build-blog-aggregator.md

 Endpoint: `GET /v1/posts`

-*This is an authenticated endpoint*
+_This is an authenticated endpoint_

 This endpoint should return a list of posts for the authenticated user.
 It should accept a `limit` query parameter that limits the number of posts returned.
 The default if the parameter is not provided can be whatever you think is reasonable.

 6. [ ] Start scraping some feeds!
 Test your scraper to make sure it's working!
 Go find some of your favorite websites and add their RSS feeds to your database.
 Then start your scraper and watch it go to work.

-## Submit the link to your Git repository!
+## Submit your Git repo

 Your link should look something like `https://github.com/github-username/repo-name`.

 ### Ideas for extending the project

-You don't *have* to extend this project, but here are just a few ideas if you're interested:
+You don't _have_ to extend this project, but here are just a few ideas if you're interested:

-* Support [pagination](https://nordicapis.com/everything-you-need-to-know-about-api-pagination/) of the endpoints that can return many items
+- Support [pagination](https://nordicapis.com/everything-you-need-to-know-about-api-pagination/) of the endpoints that can return many items
-* Support different options for sorting and filtering posts using query parameters
+- Support different options for sorting and filtering posts using query parameters
-* Classify different types of feeds and posts (e.g. blog, podcast, video, etc.)
+- Classify different types of feeds and posts (e.g. blog, podcast, video, etc.)
-* Add a CLI client that uses the API to fetch and display posts, maybe it even allows you to read them in your terminal
+- Add a CLI client that uses the API to fetch and display posts, maybe it even allows you to read them in your terminal
-* Scrape lists of feeds themselves from a third-party site that aggregates feed URLs
+- Scrape lists of feeds themselves from a third-party site that aggregates feed URLs
-* Add support for other types of feeds (e.g. Atom, JSON, etc.)
+- Add support for other types of feeds (e.g. Atom, JSON, etc.)
-* Add integration tests that use the API to create, read, update, and delete feeds and posts
+- Add integration tests that use the API to create, read, update, and delete feeds and posts
-* Add bookmarking or "liking" to posts
+- Add bookmarking or "liking" to posts
-* Create a simple web UI that uses your backend API
+- Create a simple web UI that uses your backend API